Task-Adaptive Parameter-Efficient Fine-Tuning for Weather Foundation Models: Additional Studies

 To precisely evaluate the individual mechanisms of WeatherPEFT, we conduct a fine-grained ablation study on the downscaling task (Table \ref{tab:abdowscale}), dissecting components of Task-Adaptive Dynamic Prompting (TADP) and Stochastic Fisher-Guided Adaptive Selection (SFAS).

 Within TADP, ablating either the `Internal' pattern extraction (designed for task-specific physical constraints) or the `External' pattern extraction (for coupling physical quantities with spatial resolution features) consistently leads to performance degradation compared to the full WeatherPEFT.
 For instance, T2m RMSE increases from 1.119 in the full model to 1.140 (w/o Internal) and 1.130 (w/o External), highlighting the importance of these components for adapting to input data characteristics, particularly vital for downscaling.
-Similarly, for SFAS, removing the `Randomness' (stochastic component), intended to stabilize parameter selection, results in higher RMSE values for most variables (\eg T2m RMSE increased to 1.130), underscoring the need for stabilizing the parameter selection.
+Similarly, for SFAS, removing the `Randomness' (stochastic component), intended to stabilize parameter selection, results in higher RMSE values for most variables (\eg T2m RMSE increased to 1.130), underscoring the need for stabilizing the parameter selection. { However, we observe that in the low-parameter regime, the performance differences, distinct yet relatively small.
+This phenomenon is likely attributable to ``performance saturation'', where the optimization landscape is tightly constrained by the minimal trainable parameter budget, compressing the variance between methods.
+The results of larger-parameter setting demonstrate that the performance gaps become significantly more pronounced as capacity increases.
+These findings collectively demonstrate that the Internal and External pattern extraction mechanisms are essential for robust scaling.
+They allow the model to efficiently utilize additional capacity to capture complex meteorological dynamics, preventing the premature plateauing observed in the ablated variants.}

 The complete WeatherPEFT consistently achieves the overall best performance (\eg, lowest RMSE for T2m, U10, T850, Z500).
 This demonstrates that each evaluated sub-component contributes meaningfully and synergistically to WeatherPEFT's robust and efficient adaptation capabilities.